harrypmdev/help-me-pest-control-website/README.md

 - The navbar is at the top of all pages and contains a link respective to each page.
 - It allows for easy navigation of the website without reliance on browser features such as the 'back' or 'forwards' buttons.
-- The navbar is condensed into a burger for mobile screen sizes
+- The navbar is condensed into a burger for mobile screen sizes.

 <details>
 <summary> Navbar screenshot (mobile)</summary>